shadowspawn/node-version-usage/README.md

 ## References

 For interest, here is a discussion about similar `.ruby-version` file format.
 The commonly supported format is a simple version, with some products adding fuzzy matching.
-(This is likely the inspiration for some of the `.node-version` usage, especially `nodenv` which uses `rbenv` syntax.)
+(Ruby is likely the inspiration for some of the `.node-version` usage, especially `nodenv` which uses `rbenv` syntax.)

 - <https://gist.github.com/fnichol/1912050#gistcomment-682506>